-A.
+A CRIME OF THE WOODS.

-An acre round, where ages it had stood - The sinless monarch of this mighty wood, Till one there came who with a vandal's power Sent crashing earthward in a single hour What God required three centuries to build. - Albert B. Paine.
+A STURDY oak - its spreading branches filled An acre round, where ages it had stood -The sinless monarch of this mighty wood, Till one there came who with a vandal's power Sent crashing earthward in a single hour What God required three centuries to build. - Albert B. Paine.

-LADIES' HOME JOURNAL,
+ď LADIES' HOME JOURNAL,